-In Figure 1, we plot the net migration rate into the core region (NMR) against per capita income (Y) and draw the least-squares line.
-The NMR is estimated, as described above, by the difference between the core-region and national population growth rates and income data are the Summers-Heston data referred to previously.
+In Figure 1, we plot the net migration rate into the core region (NMR) against per capita income (Y) and draw the least squares line.
+The NMR is estimated, as described above, by the difference between the core region and national population growth rates.
+Income data are the Summers-Heston data referred to previously.

-The least-squares line is given by:
+The least squares line is given by:

-NMR{it} = $$17.06953 - 0.00233 Y{it}$$

-(10.919) (-4.339)

-$r^{2} = 0.088$

-N = 199
+$NMR{ii} = 17.43941 - 0.00238 Y{ii}$ (11.034) (-4.399)

-where i indexes country and t indexes inter-censal interval.
-The pronounced outliers in the plot more-or-less offset each other, so there is little purpose in deleting them.
-The calculated X-intercept of USD 7,326 should not be subjected to too much solemn interpretation in view of the mediocre fit.
-On the other hand, nothing in the scatter plot bodes well for the USD 5,000 rule in its naive form.
-If anything, Figure 1 reinforces need for caution.
+with $R^2 = 0.089$, N = 199, and i as the index for the country and t for the inter-censal interval.
+The pronounced outliers in the plot more or less offset each other, so there is little purpose in deleting them.
+The calculated x-intercept of USD 7,327 should not be subjected to too much solemn interpretation in view of the mediocre fit.
+On the other hand, nothing in the scatterplot bodes well for the USD 5,000 rule in its naive form.
+If anything, Figure 1 reinforces a need for caution.
 The NMR is negatively (albeit weakly) correlated with per capita income; however, it may remain positive after per capita income is well past the USD 5,000 point.